LeeEd1/MS3-project/TESTING.md

 ### CI python linter:

 ![Python linter](/static/images/test-img/linter-result.png)

 Above is the CI python linter score.
 I had quite a few errors to correct mainly white space and trailing white space, all errors have been fixed and is fully pep8 compliant.
+I also had a few errors with continuation lines and at first I was struggling to break them up properly so I used the power of google and landed on [this](https://stackoverflow.com/questions/53162/how-can-i-do-a-line-break-line-continuation-in-python-split-up-a-long-line-of) thread and I was able to then clear all the errors found.

 ### JS Hint:

 ![Jshint](/static/images/test-img/js-hint.png)

 I passed my file through js hint, the file only contains Jquery code and shows no erros however it states $ is undefined which is not an issue because it's related to jquery.

 ### Browsers & devices tested